 What are my career prospects?

-Our graduates have strong employment prospects, with a significant proportion entering graduate careers in accounting, finance and consulting industries within six months of graduation.
+Our graduates have strong employment prospects, with a significant proportion entering graduate careers in accounting, finance and consulting industries after graduation.

 Of recent graduates entering employment about two thirds chose the accounting and management consultancy sectors with employers including Deloitte, EY, KPMG and PwC.
 A sizeable proportion chose to pursue other careers in the financial services industry with employers including Morgan Stanley and UBS.
 Others chose from a variety of graduate training schemes in the private, public and not-for-profit sectors or opted for further study.